rommelcanoy/jadoo/README.md

 I welcome contributions to enhance the Jadoo Travel landing page further.
 If you find any bugs or have suggestions for improvements, please feel free to submit a pull request or open an issue.

-## Contact Me

-If you have any questions or inquiries, you can reach out to me at rommelcanoy4@gmail.com or through the contact form on the Jadoo Travel landing page.